 Soil temperature usually remains within a range suitable for optimum termite activity during most of the year, although air temperature varies widely.
 It would only be during the depths of winter in the southern latitudes and the height of summer in the northern latitudes that soil temperature may become limiting to termite activity.

-However termites have been known to tunnel (randomly eat) through seemly inedible materials such as lead sheathing on cables, rubber tyres on tractors and hard plastics.
-In the building situation termites can tunnel through plasterboard lining, carpet underlay, plastic sheeting and the list goes on.
+However, termites have been known to tunnel (randomly eat) through seemly inedible materials such as lead sheathing on cables, rubber tires on tractors and hard plastics.
+In the building situation, termites can tunnel through plasterboard lining, carpet underlay, plastic sheeting, and the list go on.

 Feeding and Digestion

 Termites eat plant material (commonly wood) as a source of cellulose.
 Cellulose forms the structure of plant tissues.
-For example cellulose comprises about 50% of wood and 90% of cotton fibres.
+For example, cellulose comprises about 50% of wood and 90% of cotton fibers.
 Cellulose is a polymer (long chain) of thousands of glucose (sugar) molecules.

 Termites cannot digest cellulose.
 Termites must rely on micro-organisms (bacteria and protozoa) in their intestines (gut) to actually digest the cellulose and release the sugars.
 In this respect, the digestion system of termites is similar to that of the cow.